Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is biliary atresia diagnosed?

 - Blood and urine tests will be done to see how your baby's liver is working.
-These tests will also show if your baby has any viruses that could be causing problems with his liver.
+These tests will also show if your baby has any viruses that could be causing problems with his or her liver.

 - A liver biopsy is a sample of tissue taken from your baby's liver and sent to a lab for tests.

 How is biliary atresia treated?

 Surgery is done to bypass the damaged ducts and connect the liver to your baby's small intestine.
 This new duct allows bile to pass from the liver into the intestine.
 A liver transplant may be needed if the liver is severely damaged and does not work properly.
 Ask your baby's healthcare provider for more information about liver transplants.